 When I review your case for a possible defense strategy, I will take into consideration the following:

 If you are arrested for any drug crime, do not make any statements, verbal or written.
-Immediately ask for an attorney and do not speak to anyone until you have had a chance to discuss your situation with a qualified drug crime defense lawyer.
+Immediately ask for an attorney and do not speak to anyone until you have had a chance to discuss your situation with a qualified drug defense lawyer in Palm Beach Gardens, FL.

 What Should You Do If You Are Arrested for Intent to Sell?